Con Leventhal: Early life and education

 Leventhal was born Abraham Jacob Leventhal in Lower Clanbrassil Street, Dublin on 9 May 1896.
 His parents were Rosa (née Levenberg) and Moses (Maurice) Leventhal.
 His father was a draper, and his mother was a poet.
 She was a Zionist, who was a founding member of the Women's Zionist Society.
 He lived in the "Little Jerusalem" of Dublin, the area around the South Circular Road, in his youth.
 He attended Wesley College, Dublin, and then Trinity College Dublin (TCD) to study modern languages.
 He edited the TCD student magazine in 1918.
-It was in TCD that he acquired the nickname "Con".
+It was in TCD that he acquired the nickname "Con," an allusion to his father's job as a "Continental" agent.
 He joined the first Zionist commission and travelled to Palestine after World War I, and helped to found the newspaper, Palestine Weekly.
 He was then invited to join the Jewish National Fund's London office, and began working on the Zionist Review.
 He returned to Dublin to complete his degree in 1920, and in 1921 travelled to Paris where he met James Joyce.

 Leventhal married Gertrude Zlotover in October 1922.
 He worked with his father-in-law, Joseph Zlotover, at the family furniture business on Mary Street for a time.
 After, he started a number of unsuccessful businesses of his own, including the Irish Book Shop on Dawson Street from 1924 to 1925.
 It was possibly his business failures that inspired the idea of the TCD Students Appointment Association, which would give students pragmatic business skills.
 TCD accepted this proposal and employed him as the first administrator.